 A negative air machine is very similar to an air scrubber.
 Like air scrubbers, negative air machines remove potentially dangerous particles from the air through a series of filters.
-This prevents employees and clients from breathing in those toxins, and it also helps construction sites pass air quality testing.

 Unlike an air scrubber, a negative air machine uses ducting to remove tainted air from a closed controlled area.
 The filtered air is exhausted outside of the controlled area.
 This creates negative air pressure (some call this a vacuum effect) inside the controlled area.
 A negative air machine helps restrict the spread of pollutants to other areas inside the building.

 HEPA air scrubbers are used for the same purpose, but can be used as a negative air machine by adding ducting, sealed casing, specific airflow modifications, and a blower motor with speed variations to maintain the controlled area.

 How do HEPA Air Scrubbers and Negative Air Machines Work?

 Since both of units work to effectively trap contaminants from the air, each are equipped with a blower and a series of filters that help keep the air safe and clean.

 In the first stage of filtration, pre-filters work to draw in the largest of particles in a given space.
 Capturing these larger particles helps the unit maintain airflow, process more cubic feet per minute, and increase filtration efficiency.

 Optional Medium Filter

 Some units consists of a medium filter, or a 2nd-stage filter.
 Medium filters have a pleaded design that helps to trap particles and protect the carbon filter.